What It Is

 Flexible work options can also contribute to sustainability efforts and energy conservation.
 Environmental benefits include reduced costs and consumption of fuel, reduced parking lot congestion, conservation of energy at the work-place, improved air quality, reduced noise and traffic, and reduced carbon emissions.
 Motor vehicles have been estimated to contribute to about 50% of urban air pollution.
 If “10% of the nation’s workforce telecommuted one day a week, we would avoid the frustration of driving 24.4 million miles, we’d breathe air with 12,963 tons less air pollution, and we’d conserve more than 1.2 million gallons of fuel each week.”

-- Make sure flexible work options support the goals of the company
+- Step Two: Make sure flexible work options support the goals of the company.

-The implementation period should follow after careful consideration and planning.
+Step One: The implementation period should follow after careful consideration and planning.
 Surprises and unexpected issues should be at a minimum if the planning stage was thorough.
-Use an example implementation checklist worksheet.

-To see the effectiveness of the implemented flexible work options and work out any problems, test out the policy over a period of time.
+Step Two: To see the effectiveness of the implemented flexible work options and work out any problems, test out the policy over a period of time.
 If during this period the employee and supervisor realize that flexible work options are not working towards the best interest of the company, they should both agree to discontinue.
-Use an example implementation checklist worksheet.

 First Tennessee Bank